No Records Found

 Once these prerequisite skills are established, treatment focuses on helping the child to say new sounds, syllable shapes, words and phrases by using a wide range of cues (ex: picture cues, verbal reminders, gestural cues).
 Over time, this cueing is gradually reduced, to allow the child to become more independent when saying their new words and phrases.

-In treatment, we also emphasize the importance of prosody (the "melody" of speech), so that our speech sounds natural and not "flat".
+In treatment, we also emphasize the importance of prosody (the "melody" of speech), so that our speech sounds natural and smooth.

 I always make sure that children feel successful and proud of how hard they work during our sessions together!